pjbiggs/Massey203311/Week9/Week9.md

 <img src="graphics/2024_krona2.png" width="500"/><br>

-If you now double click, the ‘unclassified’s disappear, and we now see our classified data.
+If you now double click, the ‘unclassified’s disappear, and we now see our classified data only.
 The plot should have dramatically changed, and look something like the below:

 <img src="graphics/2024_krona3.png" width="500"/><br>